scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 These 3 notions are tightly related for score-based classifier, as it is shown in [1].

-Prediction sets can be computed in the same way for multiclass and binary classification with :class:`~mapie.calibration.MapieClassifier`, and there is the same theoretical guarantees.
+Prediction sets can be computed in the same way for multiclass and binary classification with :class:`~mapie.calibration.MapieClassifier`, and there are the same theoretical guarantees.
 Nevertheless, prediction sets are often much less informative in the binary case than in the multiclass case[#]_.

 In a few words, what you need to remember about these concepts :